Amazon Tries Another New Attack On Paid And Fake Book Reviews

 According to an article on TechCrunch, Amazon is suing sellers for buying fake reviews.

-While the article details three legal suits that are not connected to ebooks or books, the fact that Amazon is targeting sellers should forewarn authors that Amazon has changed tack.
+But the fact that Amazon targeted sellers should forewarn authors that Amazon has changed tack.

 Up to now, if an author bought fake reviews, the only ramifications were that these positive reviews might be deleted.

-Amazon would go after the provider of the good reviews, such as it did in the case of Fiverr.
+Amazon would go after the provider of the paid reviews.

 But now, Amazon has issued a clear warning by initiating these three lawsuits.